Terminator Salvation (video game): Development

 The game was announced on November 15, 2007, when the Halcyon Company also announced the formation of Halcyon Games, the video game arm of the studio.
 It had been in development for several months at Grin and Halcyon Games, before filming took place.
 Peter Levin, a former Disney executive, headed up Halcyon Games as acting CEO.
 The CEO revealed that Halcyon decided to develop the game internally rather than contract another studio to create the game.
+Taito was responsible for marketing and publishing the game in Japan on September 19, 2009.

 Although a multiplayer mode was originally planned it was decidedly dropped to allow the game to be released on schedule.
 With Halcyon developments' VP Cos Lazouras stating "It is my opinion to do less better, than more but mediocre.
 We did get local co-op in which is incredibly cool."

 Reception

 Terminator Salvation received mixed reviews from critics.
 Acclaim depended on the platform the game was on.
 GameRankings gave the iOS version a score of 83%, and Metacritic gave the game 48 out of 100 for the Xbox 360 version, 43 out of 100 for the PlayStation 3 version, and 49 out of 100 for the PC version.

 GameSpot reviewer Chris Watters rated it a 5 out of 10, citing the repetitive combat, mediocre visuals, short length, and that the lead actor of the film, Christian Bale, did not do the voice acting for the game's John Connor.
 Hilary Goldstein of IGN gave all console versions except the iOS version a 6.3 out 10 for its passable visuals, good ally A.I., and complete lack of replay value.
 He also criticized it because Bale's voice was missing.
 In the video review, IGN did not like Bale not voicing or the short game, but liked the enemy A.I. and the cover system.